riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 ## Hardware floating-point calling convention

-For the purposes of this section, FLEN refers to the width of a floating-point register in the ABI.
-The ISA might have wider floating-point registers than than ABI.

-For the purposes of this section, "struct" refers to a C struct with its hierarchy flattened.
-That is, struct { struct { float f; } g; int i; }
-and struct { float f; int i; } are equivalent.

 The hardware floating-point calling convention adds eight floating-point argument registers, fa0-fa7, the first two of which are also used to return values.
 Values are passed in floating-point registers whenever possible, even if all integer registers have been exhausted.
 The remainder of this section applies only to named arguments.
 Variadic arguments are passed according to the integer calling convention.

+For the purposes of this section, FLEN refers to the width of a floating-point register in the ABI.
+The ISA might have wider floating-point registers than than ABI.

+For the purposes of this section, "struct" refers to a C struct with its hierarchy flattened, including any array fields.
+That is, struct { struct { float f[1]; } g[2]; int h; } and struct { float f; float g; int h; } are treated the same.

 A real floating-point argument is passed in a floating-point argument register if it is no more than FLEN bits wide and at least one floating-point